 How to Write a Termination of Employment Letter?

-Here’s how to write a termination letter:
+Here’s how to write a employee termination letter:

 1. Add Employee Information

-An employment termination letter should include the employee’s full name, job title, employee ID, address, and the name of the contact person in charge of termination.
+The letter should include the employee’s full name, job title, employee ID, address, and the name of the contact person in charge of termination.

 2. Inform Them About the Termination Date